BranWade/HTML-Homework-Day1/README.md

 # HTML-Homework-Day1

-A Website that utilizes HTML & CSS to give a quick life bio
+A Website that utilizes HTML & CSS to disoplay a brief bio